JacobHaskins/erebor/README.md

 - `npm run build` creates a production build of the project
 - `npm test` launches the interactive unit test runner
 - `npm start` runs the app locally in development mode at [http://localhost:3000](http://localhost:3000)

+## Notes

+On my machine, I needed to lengthen the timeout for Cypress's verification step.
+To do this, in node_modules\cypress\lib\tasks\verify.js, I modified VERIFY_TEST_RUNNER_TIMEOUT_M to have a default value of 300000.

 ## Challenges